Setting up a simple yet bomber anchor

 You’ll need four locking carabiners and a double-length sling (48”).
 Wider slings (3/4” or 1”) are generally more durable.
 You can use pre-sewn slings or an appropriate length of loose webbing tied with a tight water knot.
 (See Climbing 308.)
 Alter your sling length if the setup causes the sling or rope to rub over the edge of the cliff or a block.

-Clip one locking carabiner through each bolt/ring/chain, and then clip the sling into each locking biner.
+1. Clip In Clip one locking carabiner through each bolt/ring/chain (ideally the bolt hanger), and then clip the sling into each locking biner.
 Lock these biners now so you won’t forget later.
 Following the same steps in the same order each time will help you avoid mistakes.

 2. Equalize the Sling Pull the sling down so that each hanging loop is even and the bartacking (or water knot) is close to one of the biners clipped to a bolt, but not in direct contact.
 This keeps the bulkiest part of the sling out of the way of the master point.
 Gather all four strands of webbing hanging down, and pull the loops in the direction of the climb to equalize the tension on each bolt.